tel: +48 888 99 98 98

 Disadvantages of neodymium magnets:

-• Health risk to health from tiny fragments of magnets can be dangerous, if swallowed, which is particularly important in the context of children's health.
-Furthermore, small elements of these magnets can hinder the diagnostic process when they are in the body.
+• Possible danger to health from tiny fragments of magnets can be dangerous, when accidentally ingested, which is particularly important in the aspect of protecting young children.
+Furthermore, small elements of these magnets can complicate diagnosis after entering the body.

 The magnet coating is made of nickel, so be cautious if you have an allergy.